bakame-php/http-structured-fields/README.md

 ### Containers

-Apart from the `Item`, the RFC defines different containers with different requirements.
+Apart from the `Item`, the RFC defines different items containers with different requirements.
 The package exposes those containers via the following value objects:

 - `Dictionary`,